What is an SLO?

 Guiding Principles for SLO Assessment

-In 2010, the Academic Senate for California Community Colleges published the Guiding Principles for SLO Assessment.
+2010, the Academic Senate for California Community Colleges published the Guiding Principles for SLO Assessment.
 NOCE uses these 11 principles to guide our Student Learning Outcome Assessment processes.

 Principle One: